tenant dies in your rental property

 What happens after someone dies in a rented property depends on who the individual was and their relationship to the property.

 If the sole tenant passes away, the property will be handled by communication between the landlord and the estate executor or next-of-kin taking over the estate.
 Until otherwise agreed upon, you should act as if the original lease agreement is still in place.
-You should not do anything other than securing the property from theft or other issues until you communicate with the executor.
+You should not do anything other than secure the property from theft or other issues until you communicate with the executor.

 As a landlord, you can determine what you feel is appropriate.
 Many landlords allow leases to be dissolved early in these situations, but as the landlord, you are also within your rights to request the remaining tenants pay rent until you can find a new tenant.